SuperDARN/pydarn/.github/ISSUE_TEMPLATE/feature_template.md

 ### pyDARN Checklist

 -  [ ] Does this fit within pyDARN's scope?
--  [ ] Is this a minor change?
+-  [ ] Is this a minor change i.e., new small utility function?
--  [ ] Is this a major change?
+-  [ ] Is this a major change i.e., new plotting function?
 -  [ ] Do you need help developing it?
--  [ ] Have you created a pyDARN project to reflect the process of developing it?
+-  [ ] Have you created a pyDARN GitHub [project](https://github.com/SuperDARN/pydarn/projects) to show the tasks needed to be done?

 ### Developement help